inam101001/microservices-banking-app/README.md

 # Microservices Banking Application

-A modern banking application built with microservices architecture using FastAPI, React, Nginx Reverse Proxy, and RabbitMQ.
+A modern banking application built with microservices architecture using FastAPI, React, Nginx Reverse Proxy, and RabbitMQ with comprehensive resilience testing.

 ## Architecture Overview